Voronezh Voronezh Oblast, Russia Travel Guide

 Coverage for trip cancellation, interruption, lost luggage, and personal belongings is also wise.

-Healthcare access is available through public and private hospitals.
+Healthcare access is available through communal and individual hospitals.

-Private clinics often present better facilities and may have English-speaking staff, though costs are higher.
+Private clinics often present better facilities and may have English-personnel who speak, though costs are higher.
 Pharmacies (Apteka) are prevalent and can help with minor ailments.

 Bring sufficient supplies of any prescription medication, along with a doctor's note in English (and a Russian translation if you can).